FAIRDataPipeline/FDPTutorial/README.md

 The only prerequisite is an installation of Docker, which is available free from [docker.com](https://www.docker.com/).

 ## Running the Docker Container
-The docker container is available on the GitHub Package Registry and can be pulled using the following command(s):
+The docker container is available on the GitHub Package Registry and can be pulled using the following command:

-### AMD64
 ```
 docker pull ghcr.io/fairdatapipeline/fdptutorial:latest
 ```